RyanZim/eslint-config-problems/README.md

 ### `node8` sub-config

 There is a sub-config, accessible at `problems/node8`, which forces ES features supported by Node.js 8+.
-Specifically, it inforces the use of the exponentiation operator instead of `Math.pow()`.
+Specifically, it enforces the use of the exponentiation operator instead of `Math.pow()`.

 ### I disagree with rule X; you missed rule Y